Pressure Cooker Vietnamese Pho Tai tastes as good but is better than in an authentic Vietnamese restaurant because it is made at home.

 - 1 medium Yellow/Brown Onion sliced paper thin

-- 1/2 pound Sirloin Tai, flank, London Broil or eye of round steak, sliced ultra thin
+- 1/2 pound Sirloin Steak, Flank, London Broil or Eye of Round raw and sliced ultra thin

-- 3 Scallions with green tops sliced into small rings
+- 3 large Scallions with green tops sliced into small rings

 - 4 cups Fresh Bean Sprouts